Public Involvement resources

-Further information is available on the National Institute for Health Research (NIHR) website which also has information for members of the public interested in getting involved in research.
+Further information is available on the National Institute for Health and Care Research (NIHR) website which also has information for members of the public interested in getting involved in research.

 |Guidance for involving members of the public in interview panels, committees and other panel membership:

 This guidance has been produced for healthcare organisations and individuals in healthcare, that are contemplating having representation from members of the public on recruitment panels, committees, or other types of panels (such as audit panels, complaints panels, promotion panels).
 The guidance is also intended to be a useful resource for public individuals, if they are invited to become a public (or patient or lay) member of a panel or committee.
 (NIHR RDS YH 2016)